 Automatic Numbering in Excel

-Numbering means giving serial numbers or numbers to a list or a data.
-In excel there is no special button provided which gives numbering for our data.
-As we already know excel does not provide a method or tool or a button to give the sequential number to a list of data, which means we need to do this by ourselves.
+Numbering means giving serial numbers or numbers to a list or data.
+In excel, there is no special button provided, which gives numbering for our data.
+As we already know, excel does not provide a method or tool or a button to provide the sequential number to a list of data, which means we need to do this by ourselves.

 How to Auto Number in Excel?

 To do auto numbering in excel, we need to remember that our autofill functionAutofill FunctionAutofill is a function where excel identifies the series and fills the data automatically for us when we drag down the data.
 For example, if a cell value 1 and another cell below have value 2, we can select both the cells and drag them down, and it gets automatically filled. is turned on.
 By default, it is turned on but in any case, if we do not have enabled or by mistakenly disabled autofill, here is how we can re-enable it.